Agoric/documentation/main/ertp/guide/README.md

 whose values have to be non-negative integers represented as BigInts (thus the appended "n" on that `value`).

 Manipulating payment and other amounts, such as depositing and withdrawing assets from a purse, all require adding and subtracting digital assets.
 You may also want to compare amount values.
-ERTP uses the `amountMath` library for all these operations.
+ERTP uses the `AmountMath` library for all these operations.

 - **[AmountMath](./amount-math.md)**: